 The series didn’t start out great.
 The Indians won games 1, 3 and 4.
 The Cubs won game 2 by a score of 5-1, but they could have won 15-1 if they ever hit the ball with men on base.

 We watched part of game 3 at my mom’s place where we, and my sister, were celebrating her 95th birthday.
 I saw the end of the game at home.
 I just want to say this — the guy who scored Cleveland’s run was picked off third base.
 The call was safe and the replay review confirmed it.
-But he was out.
+But he was really out.
 He had long dreadlocks, and you can clearly see that Kris Bryant’s glove tagged the runner’s hair before his hand touched the bag.
 If I guy wants to wear his hair like that, I’m OK with it.
 But it’s part of his body.
 He was out.
 He scored moments later for the only run of the game.

 Please exit the Cubs bandwagon to the left.
 (To the LEFT, M’am!)
 Proceed in an orderly fashion.
 (No pushing and shoving Sir!)
 There’s plenty of time for everyone to get off.
 Thank you for joining us, and we hope to see you again next October.